-Jan’s Sausage, Egg, and Cheese Breakfast Casserole
+Jan’s Sausage, Egg, and Cheese Make-Ahead Breakfast Casserole Recipe

 This recipe was shared with me by my good friend, Jan Blasi, a fabulous Southern cook.
 This casserole has gotten rave reviews by everyone who has tried it, and I love having a little bit of Jan in my kitchen every time I bake it.